veit/jupyter-tutorial/docs/clean-prep/bulwark.rst

 `Bulwark <https://bulwark.readthedocs.io/en/stable/index.html>`_ is a package for property-based testing of pandas dataframes.
-The project was heavily influenced by the no-longer-supported :doc:`engarde.ipynb` library.
+The project was heavily influenced by the no-longer-supported :doc:`Engarde <engarde>` library.

 Installation
 ------------